 At any time this document is susceptible to change by , Regulator’s decision or by decision of a relevant judicial authority.
 Changes to this document will, depending on the circumstances for change, be appropriately notified to the Beneficiary and published on the website.

-Telenet has appealed the CRC decisions of the VRM, BIPT and CSA of 29 June 2018 concerning the market analysis of the broadcasting and broadband market in Belgium and it consequently reserves all its rights in relation to this document.”
 Table of Contents